alexprengere/pep_unpacking_in_comprehensions/pep.rst

 Unpacking Generalizations \|
 peps.python.org <https://peps.python.org/pep-0448/#variations#:~:text=>`__).
-The deferred feature was noted as something that “has not been ruled out for future proposals” (`PEP 448 – Additional Unpacking Generalizations
+The deferred feature was noted as something that “has not been ruled out for future proposals" (`PEP 448 – Additional Unpacking Generalizations
 \|
 peps.python.org <https://peps.python.org/pep-0448/#variations#:~:text=>`__).
 Now, a decade later, the landscape is favorable for reconsidering it: